HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 A fundamental requirement is the ability to set instruction and data breakpoints.
 An instruction breakpoint is encountering the BRK instruction in an instruction stream.
 The break instruction will cause an instruction break trap and pass control to the trap handler.
 Just like the other traps, the pipeline will be emptied by completing the instructions in flight and flushing all instructions after the break instruction.
 Since break instructions are normally not in the instruction stream, they need to be set dynamically in place of the instruction normally found at this instruction address.
 The key mechanism for a debugger is then to exchange the instruction where to set a break point, hit the breakpoint and replace again the break point instruction with the original instruction when the breakpoint is encountered.
 Upon continuation and a still valid breakpoint for that address, the break point needs to be set after the execution of the original instruction.

-Since a code is non-writeable, there needs to be a mechanism to allow the temporary modification of the instruction.
-One approach is to change the page type temporarily to a data page and do the modification and change it back again.
-Care has to be taken to ensure the caches are properly flushed, since a modification ends up in the data cache.
-Another approach is to allocate a debug bit for the page table.
+Since a code page is non-writeable, there needs to be a mechanism to allow the temporary modification of the instruction.
+One approach is to allocate a debug bit for the page table.
 The continuous instruction privilege check would also check the debug bit and in this case allow to write to a code page.
 All these modifications only take place at the highest privilege level.
 When resuming the debugger, the original instruction executes and after execution, the break point instruction needs to be set again, if desired.
 This would be the second  trap, but this time only the break point is set again.

 Data breakpoints are traps that are taken when a data reference to the page is done.
 They do not modify the instruction stream.
 Depending on the data access, the trap could happen before or after the instruction that accesses the data.
 A write operation is trapped before the data is written, a read instruction is trapped after the instruction took place.